 What to Expect at an Engagement Session

 We get so many emails from couples who don’t quite know how to prepare for an engagement session and it’s absolutely normal.
-We photograph people with normal jobs, not professional models, so I truly hope this blog post would help some of you to know how to prepare for an engagement session!
+We don’t photograph professional models, so I truly hope this blog post will help you how to prepare for an engagement session!

 The goal of an engagement session

-For the wedding clients, it’s the perfect way for us to learn a bit about your personalities: some couples prefer less kissing photos, sometimes the sessions lead people to finding their “good side” although we firmly believe each individual is perfectly beautiful and unique!
-Whatever the case may be, it’s a great practice for the wedding day portrait session as well – it goes so much smoother if we’re all comfortable with each other and know what to expect from one another.
+For future wedding couples, it’s the perfect way for us to learn a bit about your personalities: some couples prefer less kissing photos, sometimes the sessions lead people to finding their “good side” although we firmly believe each individual is perfectly beautiful and unique!
+Whatever the case may be, it’s a great practice for the wedding day portrait session – it goes so much smoother if we’re all comfortable with each other and know what to expect from one another.